Nabi40/MNist/README.md

 ## 📌 Features

-- ✅ Clean and simple digit classification pipeline
+- Clean and simple digit classification pipeline
-- ⚡ Fast training (small model & dataset)
+- Fast training (small model & dataset)
-- 🖼️ Real image prediction using OpenCV
+- Real image prediction using OpenCV
-- 💾 Model saving and reuse with `.h5` format
+- Model saving and reuse with `.h5` format

 ---

 ## ❌ Limitations

-- 🔸 Basic model — not state-of-the-art accuracy
+- Basic model — not state-of-the-art accuracy
-- 🔸 Only supports grayscale `.png` images for predictions
+- Only supports grayscale `.png` images for predictions
-- 🔸 No error handling for badly formatted or sized images
+- No error handling for badly formatted or sized images
-- 🔸 No GUI or web interface — CLI-based usage only

 ---

-## 📁 Directory Structure (Optional)

-You can also include a simple directory structure like: